surancy/BlockChain/readme.md

 # Blockchain Project
 A static blockchain project that implements the funtionality of blockchain.
 User chooses from an interactive block chain menu from 0 – 6 to simulate a blockchain operation, illustrating several important nonfunctional characteristics of distributed systems.
-Some extra thing done based on this stand-alone blockchain: build web services to enhance interoperability, considering various styles of API design.
+Some extra things done based on this stand-alone blockchain: build web services to enhance interoperability, considering various styles of API design.
 A stand-alone blockchain and remote clients that interact with a blockchain API.
 E.x.
 SOAP based API, single argument style JAX-WS web service, resource based or REST web service.

 run:
 > MENU